niluwin/coursera-deep-learning-specialization/README.md

 ## Notes

-### For detailed interview-ready notes on all courses in the Coursera Deep Learning specialization, refer [www.aman.ai](https://aman.ai/).
+### For detailed interview-ready notes on all courses in the Coursera Deep Learning specialization, refer [AI Notes](https://github.com/niluwin/Book-AI).

 ## Setup